-Michaela Rumple, from Fort Wayne, is a senior studying Aeronautical and Astronautical Engineering and minoring in communications.
-Currently, she is the president of the Purdue Engineering Student Council (PESC), the co-president of the Purdue Engineering President’s Council (PEPC), and an ambassador for the College of Engineering.
+Michaela Rumple, from Fort Wayne, Indiana, is a senior in the School of Aeronautical and Astronautical Engineering and is minoring in communications.
+Currently she is the president of the Engineering Student Council, the co-president of the Purdue Engineering President’s Council, and an ambassador for the College of Engineering.
 Through these activities, Michaela has planned and facilitated campus-wide career fairs, connected engineering organizations across campus, planned E-Week festivities, and interacted with alumni and prospective students.
 After graduation, she plans to work in a systems engineering position in the aerospace industry.

 Nominators said, “Michaela has overcome some early academic challenges and worked hard to right her ship and is headed for success in life.
 She has been an exceptional leader in three groups: College of Engineering Ambassadors, as the current President of PESC and the Co-President of PEPC.”

-Andrew Violette is a senior earning double degrees from Mechanical Engineering and Computer Science.
+Andrew Violette is a senior earning double degrees from the School of Mechanical Engineering and the Department of Computer Science.
 He actively pursues opportunities in academia and industry, having completed a co-op at Kinetic Vision and a research internship in Professor Ramani’s C Design Lab.
 He hopes to attend MIT to conduct research in robotic perception and path planning.
 All of this was made possible by Purdue’s culture of flexibility and excellence.